abotzki/chip_seq_training/README.md

 ### 🔸 **3.a Find the identifier**

-We will work on the study from X et al.
+We will work on the study from [Myers *et al.*](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003565).
 [ADD STUDY DETAILS]

 Upon publication of their work, authors should deposit their raw data on a publicly available repositories.
 You can access and download these archives via two main platforms, the Sequence Read Archive (SRA) from NCBI (US) and the European Nucleotide Archive (ENA) from EBI (EU).
 Both platforms regularly cross-update each other.